tatumio/tatum-php/README.md

 composer install
  ```

- and to update your Lib use
+ and to update the Lib if you already have it installed use

  ```bash